Steel Series Apex Pro vs Corsair K95 Platinum

 Obviously, for anyone who is looking to buy the best gaming keyboard in the market, at first sight, they think that the most expensive and the latest product would do, but that’s not the case.
-As we tested the Steel Series Apex Pro here, it’s quite obvious that the above-mentioned statement doesn’t hold any value, that is the main reason for this comparison we have today in this article.

 The keyboards are tested on various grounds such as price, switches, design, build quality, and features.

 Price is obviously one of the major determining factors whenever we are looking at a good keyboard or any other product, for that matter.
 Both Corsair and SteelSeries are known for keeping the prices close to each other, and maintaining the quality, as well.